Value-based supplier management

-This encompasses freedom of association, working hours, wages, no child labor, no forced labor and no discrimination.
+This encompasses freedom of association, working hours, wages and the rejection of child and forced labor and of discrimination.

-Our sustainability claim is also substantiated in our environmental regulations, sustainable use of energy and resources and climate protection.
+Our sustainability claim is substantiated in our environmental regulations and rules on the sustainable use of energy and resources and climate protection.

-The upstream processes and stages in value creation at our company are many and diverse: they range from raw materials such as steel plate and profiles through complex assemblies, electromechanical equipment, drive technology and installation services to entire machines.
-Accordingly, we have an extensive pool of suppliers who in turn also have their own subcontractors.
+The upstream processes and stages in value creation at our company are many and diverse: they range from the processing of raw materials such as steel plate and profiles through the use of complex assemblies, electromechanical equipment, drive technology and installation services to entire machines.
+Accordingly, we have an extensive pool of direct suppliers with their own subcontractors.
 This is a huge responsibility for us – and also means that we have a considerable sphere of influence that we wish to make positive use of.

 Sustainability criteria for supplier assessment

-We do not simply inform our partners that compliance with our supplier code of conduct is mandatory not just for them but also for their own subsuppliers and subcontractors; we also audit our suppliers with the help of questionnaires and documents of proof, such as on certain management systems governing quality, occupational health and safety, environmental protection and energy – and then place them in three categories on the basis of this.
-These system audits determine whether the supplier is fundamentally suitable or not.
-There are also process audits and product audits designed to ensure product quality.
+Compliance with our supplier code of conduct is mandatory not just for our business partners but also for their own subsuppliers and subcontractors.
+We also audit our contractors with the help of questionnaires and documents of proof that include certain management systems governing quality, occupational health and safety, environmental protection and energy, for instance.
+Our system audits determine whether our suppliers are fundamentally suitable or not.
+We also carry out process and product audits designed to ensure product quality.

-The information submitted for a system audit is verified by supporting documents and on tours of the supplier’s site.
+The information submitted for a system audit is verified by supporting documents and during tours of the supplier’s site.

-In order to fully meet our duties of care to respect human and environmental rights throughout the supply chain, we continue to develop suitable risk analyses and test procedures.
+As part of our due diligence obligations with respect to social and ecological requirements throughout the supply chain, we continue to develop our risk analyses and test procedures.
 Our benchmark here are the UN’s guiding principles for business and human rights and their translation into the German Federal Government’s national action plan.
-We welcome the legal standardization of requirements at national and European level and shall subject our approach to scrutiny and appropriate further development.